IounOm/ChatApp/README.md

 # ChatApp
-ChatApp for develop make to basic chat use Android Studio with firebase
+Make basic Chat App use Android Studio with firebase